writememe/BlgNetAutoSol/3_Data_Models/README.md

 - Implemented usage of Ansible roles, which cut the volume of code in the main playbook.
 In addition, this allows me to reuse these roles in future playbooks, or extend the code to include other roles.
 - Trialling the implementation of tags.
 In the playbooks I've written, I need to consider them again before using them as a reliable function.

-Finally, it wasn't all skittles and rainbows.
+It also wasn't all skittles and rainbows.
 I learned some other valuable lessons which were equally important as well as challenging.

 - Jinja2 is useful, but coming from a Python background it's somewhat limited.
 I was wary of not making crazy templates to cover corner cases.
 I'm sure the more Jinja2 I use, the more graceful and elegant my solutions will be.
 - [Ivan](https://github.com/ipspace/) wasn't mucking around when he said you will throw out your first data model.
 I threw out a few, tweaked some more and at times wasn't getting anywhere fast.
 An example of this was I started with the subnet mask as a seperate value but soon realised other platforms used CIDR notation for IP addressing on interfaces.
 I changed my data model to suit and used the ipaddr module in Jinja2 to properly deal with this.
 - Initially, my compare and deploy playbook were one big playbook.
 Thinking about the tradeoff of accidently deploying changes rather than just checking them,  I decided to split these out.
 Whilst this may be slower, it's certainly more prudent to give users the option of previewing what will happen.

-### Summary
+## Summary

-I'm not entirely happy with the solution, as there is some data duplication in my data model, which I would optimise if I was using in production.
-Also, adding import/export/route-maps to every BGP neighbor would be a great improvement.
-I would also assign each host an identifier which I could use to prepopulate the BGP ASN and the Loopback IP addressing.
+I'm not entirely happy with the solution, mainly there are four areas which could do with future improvements:
+- There is some data duplication in my data model, which I would optimise if I was using in production.
+- Adding import/export/route-maps to every BGP neighbor would be a great improvement.
+- Assigning each host an identifier which I could use to prepopulate the BGP ASN and the Loopback IP addressing.
+- Extensively flesh out the `common` and `base` templates which the desired standards for each vendor.

 All in all, I addressed the activites which I wanted to achieve and the solution does meet the levels of abstraction which I had aimed for.